Coddiction-101/AiDump/Testing.md

 Try answering **without looking above**:

 1. Cloud computing kya hai?
-(1–2 lines)
+(1–2 lines) - __ Using power computer on rent by paying as you use or a service where you can use a power computer by paying a amount as much you use.

 2. 5 characteristics ke naam batao
 3. Cloud ka ek real-life example do
 4. “Pay-as-you-go” ka kya matlab hai?